-Gunshots shattered the peace of a prayer meeting June 17, 2015
+Gunshots shattered the peace of a prayer meeting June 17, 2015, when a shooter opened fire in a historic church in downtown Charleston, South Carolina, killing nine people.

 On June 17, 2015, gunshots shattered the peace of a prayer meeting when a shooter opened fire in a historic black church in downtown Charleston, South Carolina.